Chicago man killed in second house fire in same home

 Criddell lived in the coach house behind his mother's home, which they say was always full of family.

 "He was a family man," his daughter, Danielle Newton, said.
-"He was definitely a familyk man, And he would take care of anybody.
-I would take in everybody."
+"He was definitely a family man, And he would take care of anybody.
+He would take in everybody."

 Newton lost her dad Sunday.
 She was at her grandmother's house in front of the home when the fire started.